 However, poor countries do catch-up if they have good policies.
 (Sachs and

 Remember my finding that income growth “makes people think like

-finding generalizes across countries and over time, a simple model that I call
+that this finding generalizes across countries and over time, a simple model

 The model: A country has three attributes: